dotnet/training-tutorials/content/csharp/getting-started/exceptions.md

 }
 ```

+### Tip {.tip .newLanguage}
-**Note:** If your code isn't going to respond to or log the exception in any way, don't catch the exception in the first place.
+> If your code isn't going to respond to or log the exception in any way, don't catch the exception in the first place.

 Throwing a new exception will replace the previous exception, so only do this if you're using an exception specific to your application (and make sure to set the ``InnerException`` property of your new exception to the previous exception.

+### Tip {.tip .newLanguage}
-**Note:** It is common to log exceptions that occur, so that you can review them later and improve the program to avoid them, if possible.
+> It is common to log exceptions that occur, so that you can review them later and improve the program to avoid them, if possible.

 ### Throwing Exceptions
 When you're in one of those unexpected situations and your code cannot (or should not) handle this situation itself, it's time to throw an exception.